-You will never regret having too many apples diced, seasoned and ready to go after apple picking each year!
-It’s nice to have the ready in a pinch for a variety of dishes that honor this fabulous time of year!
+You will never regret having too many apples diced, seasoned, and ready to go after apple picking each year!
+It’s nice to have them ready in a pinch for a variety of dishes that honor this fabulous time of year!

 I have no exact recipe for the seasoning.
 We shake and taste.
 Sorry!

-The morning after Rosh Hashanah din each year I always make my kiddos challah french toast as we always have a nice hunk of challah leftover!
+The morning after Rosh Hashanah din each year I always make my kiddos challah french toast as we always have a nice chunk of challah leftover!

 Locally in Philly, Essen Bakery on Passyunk is THEE hottest, it’s also the hardest to get this time of year.
 Order in advance!

 If you’re looking for a dairy-free variety, hit up Homemade Goodies By Roz for water challah with no egg wash.